ulph/PhasePhdgr/README.md

 Read my lips...
 Suck my balls!

+Run cmake from either
+* root, if you want all the stuff
+* core, if you want just the core (no gui/vst)

 ## core / synth ##

 As long as you work with the JUCE-less parts, leave cmake options at default.